bencardoen/Colocalization.jl/README.md

 ## Installation
 - Download [Julia](https://julialang.org/learning/getting-started/)
 - [Julia + VSCode](https://blog.glcs.io/install-julia-and-vscode#heading-installing-a-specific-julia-version)
+- Open a new VSCode window
+- In the terminal, type `git clone https://github.com/bencardoen/Colocalization.jl.git`
+- change directory to `Colocalization.jl` which will now be a subdirectory
 ### Using as a package
 Start Julia (in VSCode or Command line)
 ```bash